petbrain/amw/README.md

 The first line of the block may contain conversion specifier.
 Otherwise, type deduction rules apply.

-Conversion specifier is a string enclosed by colons and followed by space.
+Conversion specifier is a string enclosed by colons and followed by space or end of line.
 The following conversions are supported:

 * `:raw:` return literal string as is, without dedent